Dz25/Project_BStore/README.md

 # Project_BStore.

 Hi I'm Duy!.
 This is my first MERN stack project.
-This is a project about an online bookstore.I have created it with React in frontend, Node and Express for backend and MongoDB for storing data.
+This is a project about an online bookstore.
+I have created it with React in frontend, Node and Express for backend and MongoDB for storing data.

 Features:
 - Register or login as an user or admin